Starter Current Draw Test

 5. Never crank engine for more than 15 seconds and allow the starter to cool for 2 minutes between cranks.

-If you are using a separate ammeter and voltmeter instead of a VAT-40 the key is to observe the voltage and the amperage at the same time.
+If you are using a separate ammeter and voltmeter instead of an electrical systems tester, the key is to observe the voltage and the amperage at the same time.
 The voltage should remain at or above specifications while cranking the engine.
-High current draw and low cranking speed indicate a faulty starter or possible engine problems.
+High current draw and low cranking speed; indicate a faulty starter or possible engine problems.
 Low cranking speed and low current draw indicate excessive resistance in the starter circuit.
 Always check specifications and remember the bigger the engine the higher the current draw.

 Slow cranking and high current draw typically indicate worn bearings or bushings inside the starter.
 Worn bushings will result in an off-center armature.
 This may result in poling and can throw off the alignment of the starters magnetic fields.